cengique/lectures-prog-data-analysis/content/chapter-recursion/_index.md

 ### Designing a recursive algorithm

-1. Do you have a Matroshka doll situation?
+1. Do you have a nesting doll situation?
 Identify the part in your problem that repeats and when that happens.
 1. {{% fragment %}} Identify when the recursion ends.
 What is the condition that stops it? {{% /fragment %}}

 ---